 5) Watch out if you are in design and construction.

 Some insurers are changing policy exclusions.
 These could lead to you be liable for cladding claims from work you’ve done in the past 15 years!

 Connect with Penny Collins today to learn more.

-Call us and we will walk you through what all this means for you and help every step of the way
+Call us at Capital Mutual Insurance Brokers and we will walk you through what all this means for you and help you every step of the way.

 Unintended consequences of Royal Commission creates an insurance ‘Perfect Storm’ for financial service advice firms